 If goods have to be processed in the EU after leaving you but before they’re finally exported, the time limit is 6 months.

-Many businesses get their freight forwarder, shipping company, airline or other agent to handle the paperwork.
+You can ask your freight forwarder, shipping company, airline or other agent to handle the paperwork.
 There’s more about appointing an export agent in VAT Notice 703.

 Speeding up and simplifying the export process